 Appearance * *

-So this gets 2 stars because it’s a 1911.
+So this gets 2 stars because it’s a standard GI 1911.
 But the tool marks, the rough edges, and the cheap handles make the gun look ugly.
-No parkerized finish looks great, but this one looks like some of the first finishes I did in my garage.
+No Parkerized finish looks great, but this one looks like some of the first finishes I did in my garage.
 And that’s not good.

 At contact range this gun is a tack driver.
 Beyond that, things get iffy.

 I’m not mad, I’m just disappointed.
-A 1911 can be beautiful, reliable, and accurate.
-That’s why I carry one.
+A Government Model 1911 can be beautiful, reliable, and accurate.
+That’s why I carry one for self defense.
 But all that comes at a price.
 Apparently that price is higher than $470.
-And if you want a GI 1911, buy one.
-It says Colt on the side of it.
+And if you want a GI 1911, buy one, maybe that says Colt on the side of it.
+You might be happier with an RIA TAC-level model.